mirrexagon/lua-irc-engine/README.md

 =======
 A (soon-to-be) Lua IRC module that tries to be very extensible.

-The construction "{TODO: [text]}" indicates something I still have to document or figure out how to implement.
+The construction `{TODO: [text]}` indicates something I still have to document or figure out how to implement.

 I'm writing this README before the actual module so it can act as my plan.